sambacha/fontParts/CONTRIBUTING.rst

 And a folder named htmlcov containing a bunch of files will be created.
 Open the file named index.html in that folder.
 This will allow you to get an update of the coverage before you push out a commit.

 How do I know what tests to write?
 ----------------------------------

-This Codecov page shows which lines are still not being hit https://codecov.io/gh/robofab-developers/fontParts/tree/master/Lib/fontParts/base
+Check the `Codecov page for fontParts base <https://codecov.io/gh/robofab-developers/fontParts/tree/master/Lib/fontParts/base>`_ to see which lines of the code are still not being hit by tests.

-My method has been to get coverage to 100% on the fontshell files (https://codecov.io/gh/robofab-developers/fontParts/tree/master/Lib/fontParts/fontshell) and then determine what other tests need to be added to get 100% on the base files.
+Because the automated tests are run in ``fontshell``, a good starting point for writing tests is to get coverage to 100% on the `fontshell version <https://codecov.io/gh/robofab-developers/fontParts/tree/master/Lib/fontParts/fontshell>`_ of the object, and then determine what other tests need to be added to get 100% on the base files.

+Do not worry about testing ``repr``.

 --------------------------
 Contributing Documentation